SouthAfricaDigitalScience/netcdf-deploy/README.md

 # netcdf-deploy

-Build and test scripts necessary to deploy NetCDF++ and NetCDF fortran
+Build and test scripts necessary to deploy netCDF-c, netCDF-cxx, netCDF fortran and netCDF-python interfaces